How to streamline the user funnel and boost sales with social commerce trends in 2022

 Drive growth with Influencer Marketing

 In addition to entirely organic user-generated content, many marketers are opting to work with social influencers to get their products seen.
-In 2020, this is nothing new, but it continues to be a trend that can deliver results: 17% of companies spend more than half of their marketing budget on influencers, and 89% say ROI from influencer marketing is either comparable to, or better than, other channels.
+In 2020, this is nothing new, but it continues to be a trend that can deliver results: influencer marketing spend is predicted to reach $4 billion in 2022.
+And according to Shopify, “a research analysis of more than 5.5 million posts found the top 20 retailers, who collectively spent $172 million on influencer marketing, generated a staggering $3 billion in EMV.”

 You should also consider the ways in which micro-influences can help market your business.
 When done right, this is a cost effective option that can still have a significant impact on your overall strategy.
 As IMG Artists Chairman Barrett Wissman explains, “Micro-influencers are people who have already built the audience a brand looking for, and they’ve already established trust with them.”
 You can also use influencer traffic to build lookalike audiences and improve your retargeting.